 - In the Manager, use the icon in the result list.
-It is only possible to quick edit the selected object. - Select View | Enable quick edit mode.
-Restart the program to enable quick edit mode. - In Database | Settings, select Enable quick edit mode.
-Quick edit mode remains enabled even if you restart the program.
+It is only possible to quick edit the selected object. - Select the View > Enable quick edit mode menu item. - Restart the program to enable quick edit mode. - From the Database > Settings menu item, select the Enable quick edit mode program setting. - Quick edit mode remains enabled even if you restart the program.